Fix 1: Restart Radio Management Service

 Step 2: In the Services window, locate Radio Management Service.
 Right-click on it and select Restart.
 If the service is not running, select Start.

-Step 2: In the Device Manager window, double-click on Network adapters to expand it.
+Step 1: Open Device Manager and double-click on Network adapters to expand it.

 If re-enabling the network adapter driver doesn’t help, then it could be the case of drivers being outdated.
 In that case, you can try updating the network adapter driver on Windows.

-Step 1: Click on the search icon on the Taskbar or press the Windows key + S to open the search menu.
-Type device manager in the box and press Enter.
+Step 1: Click on the search icon on the taskbar, type device manager in the box and press Enter.

 Step 2: Expand Network adapters, right-click on your wireless network adapter, and select Update driver.